ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 If you have any questions, please submit them in GitHub Issues.

 - Before submitting a question, please check if the FAQ can solve the problem and consult past issues to see if they can help.
+- Please use our dedicated issue template for submitting.
 - Duplicate and unrelated issues will be handled by [stable-bot](https://github.com/marketplace/stale); please understand.
 - Raise questions politely and help build a harmonious discussion community.